 Secondly, if you ask yourself the right question when investing – you won’t feel regret even if the stock market takes a downward turn next.

 You simply frame the decision in the following way: Does the current price of this share/ fund offer me a dividend yield that fairly compensates me for the risk?
 If the answer is yes, invest now to lock-in that dividend income.
+Deciding what to invest in this year is always difficult.
+Don’t expect a choice to ever feel like 100% the right decision.

 Even if the stock market falls in value later, you will probably still receive that dividend income yield, therefore your original reason for investing still holds, and you needn’t feel any regret.